JAKE REDMOND

 // The Right Fit

-I am built for teams where undefined UX requirements are bottlenecking development.
+I am built for product teams where undefined UX requirements or complex workflows are bottlenecking development.

 We are likely a fit if: